1. What are the age criteria for admissions?

 30. What is the school approach to students discipline and safety?

-Child is our responsibility till they are in school.
+The child is our responsibility till they are in school.
 School buses have adequate safety measures.
 Maids/Attendants are there in buses with the students to keep a strict watch on the child

 31. How does this school support students who have academic, social or emotional difficulties?